Protected Leaves of Absence in California

 Not all medical situations are applicable or covered by the FMLA.
 Acceptable reasons for medical leave include the following:

 - Being unable to work due to serious health issues, including pregnancy complications

 - To care for an immediate family member with a serious health condition

 - The birth of a child, or adoption or foster care placement of child

 Is Your Employer Violating Your Rights Under the FMLA?

-Many employers fail to understand the law in regards to employee medical leaves of absence.
+Many employers fail to understand the law in regard to employee medical leaves of absence.
 If you have correctly followed the conditions of your leave by providing proper notice or you are facing an urgent situation, your rights should be protected.

 Examples of FMLA Violations include:

 - Failure to allow a protected leave of absence

 - Failure to properly inform workers of their rights

 - Failure to reinstate equivalent employment or benefits upon return to work

 - Pregnancy discrimination involving maternity leave

 - Wrongful termination during or following a leave of absence

 Let an Experienced Leave of Absence Attorney in Hollister Represent You!

 Employers typically assume employees won’t fight back after their rights have been violated.
 Attorney Bill Marder has more than 25 years of legal experience, and his successful track record includes millions of dollars in compensation for employment discrimination.